 ● Customer Support: Paid services usually provide dedicated customer support for troubleshooting and inquiries.

+In conclusion, the Domain Name System is a foundational element of the Internet, simplifying navigation and communication.
 By transforming user-friendly domain names into IP addresses, DNS servers enable seamless access to online resources, enhancing the overall user experience.

 Understanding DNS's functionality and structure is essential for anyone involved in network management or internet usage.